pixee/docs/docs/faqs.md

 # FAQs

+### What are Pixee's AI features?

+So far, we've built an **enrichment service** (which does XYZ).
+Eventually, we intend to evolve toward AI-assisted code mods (which will do XYZ) With these features we aim to provide the highest level of value back to our users. *(Like what?
+More example/detail)*

+### What is Pixee's AI policy?

+We've opted to enable access of LLMs (Large Language Models) by default, a decision not taken lightly.
+Our confidence in embracing this approach is primarily grounded in our utilization of the [Azure OpenAI license](https://azure.microsoft.com/en-us/products/ai-services/openai-service).
+We anticipate our users will resonate with this choice, and we are committed to increasing comfort levels through full transparency and a comprehensive understanding of how data is being utilized.

+The default configuration enables LLMs by default, which means code *could* be sent to an LLM by Pixee.
+This can be changed in the user's `.yaml`configuration file.
+See [Configuring](docs.pixee.ai/configuring) for full detail.

+---

 ### What is Pixee's AI policy?

 We've opted to enable access of LLMs (Large Language Models) by default, a decision not taken lightly.
 Our confidence in embracing this approach is primarily grounded in our utilization of the [Azure OpenAI license](https://azure.microsoft.com/en-us/products/ai-services/openai-service).
 We anticipate our users will resonate with this choice, and we are committed to increasing comfort levels through full transparency and a comprehensive understanding of how data is being utilized.